silkyclouds/zigbee2mqtt_monitor/README.md

 - Notifies you via Discord about device statuses (online/offline).
 - Automatically restarts Zigbee2MQTT and Mosquitto services if a specified number of devices go offline.

+## Prerequisites

+Before running this script, ensure you have the following:

+- A Discord webhook URL for notifications.
+- Docker installed and running.
+- Containers named `zigbee2mqtt` and `mosquitto`.
+If your containers have different names, modify the script accordingly.
+- An MQTT broker (e.g., Mosquitto) set up and running.

 ## Configuration

 The script uses a configuration dictionary to manage its settings.
 You can adjust the following parameters: